davidegat/AIRCBot/README.md

 - Can be adapted to use remote API (like OpenAI - see comments in code for instructions).
 - Natural, context-aware language generation prompt, adapted for IRC interactions.
 - Fetches and references the latest news for conversations about current events.
-- Also aware of: time, date, irc server, own nickname, user nickname.
+- Also aware of: time, date, IRC server, own nickname, user nickname.
 - Messages sent to the LLM include a "(please answer briefly)" suffix to ensure concise responses.

 ### Graphical Interface
-- Provides a Tkinter-based GUI for managing the bot and monitor its activity.
+- Provides a Tkinter-based GUI for managing the bot and monitoring its activity.
 - Features connection setup, message and command sending, console logging.
-- Includes help menu for user guidance.
+- Includes a help menu for user guidance.
+- Supports manual and automatic joining of channels.
+- Displays IRC server console logs in real-time.

 ![image](https://github.com/user-attachments/assets/384b1112-b769-4e05-92d0-8d642bfd3d80)
 ![image](https://github.com/user-attachments/assets/19530dc6-fd81-4e5f-b6f3-726a2fc4b0b2)